Why WKU English?

 The most wonderful feature of the WKU Department of English is undoubtedly the people—our faculty and staff really care about students and their work.
 They work hard to challenge students to help them do their very best work, and many of them develop relationships with students that last a lifetime.

 Our students are also central to what makes our department great at the academic and interpersonal level.
-Our department has one of the highest concentrations of honors students at WKU and, certainly, within our college.
+We have one of the highest concentrations of honors students at WKU and, certainly, within our college.
 Our undergraduates publish and present their work regularly at conferences, and we have a strong record of students receiving national prizes, such as the Fulbright.

 Along with our great people, we offer a wide range of programs including literature from medieval to modern; fiction, poetry, script, and memoir writing; secondary English teaching and teaching English as a second language; technical, business, and professional writing; and film studies and production.
 In the English program, you have many choices in the courses you can take.
 In fact, we recently finished revising our new curriculum so that students will have a strong set of primary courses in the major, but more freedom to take English courses that interest them.

-We also have many co-curricular opportunities that allow you to develop friendships with people who share your interests, supplementing your learning and allowing you to gain experience before graduation:
+We also have many co-curricular opportunities that allow you to develop friendships with people who share your interests, supplementing your learning and allowing you to gain experience before graduation.
+A few options include:

-- Present on a project that you have been exploring or a topic you love at the annual Undergraduate Literature and Culture Conference
+Present on a project that you have been exploring or a topic you love at the annual Undergraduate Literature, Language, and Culture Conference.

 Along with these activities, you also have many opportunities to study away.
 The department has offered courses in Greece, Switzerland, Cuba, and more!
 Additionally, WKU is repeatedly a top Fulbright grant-producing institution, and English majors make up a good portion of these student winners.
 A number of faculty have also created travel opportunities to Oxford, Mississippi, Chicago, Memphis, and Louisville as part of regular classes.